rockhero1234/Exclave/README.md

 ## Report issues

 Please report issues [here](https://github.com/dyhkwong/Exclave/issues).
 Because the core used in Exclave is heavily modified, do not report issues to upstream.
+If you think your issue contains sensitive information, encrypt with [this GPG public key](https://github.com/dyhkwong.gpg) before posting.

 ## License